 6 -- On 3 1/2 Inch Bases, make sure Top-Cap on each side #87245-000 Location Pin is Not Broken, Press it out and replace if necessary.

-7 -- On 3 1/2 Inch Bases, using a thin hand-punch, punch-out the 1/4 Inch Die Location Dowel Pin at back of Base, and carefully tap-in a New 1/4" x 1 inch Pin.
+7 -- On 3 1/2 Inch Bases, 1/4" Die Location Pin is usally worn, so I always replace it.
+Using a thin hand-punch, punch-out 1/4 Inch Die Location Dowel Pin at back of Base, and carefully tap-in a New 1/4" x 1 inch Dowel Pin.

 8 -- Now do same Cleaning Process to Lower Turret where the Base is Mounted.
 Remove all Dirt, Grease, and Metal Bits.
 Wash with solvent.
 Flat-File Turret to Remove Burrs.
 Wash again.
 Mounting Position should be Perfectly Flat and Clean.

 Also Clean-Out 4 Screw Holes in the Turret.

 9 -- Clean the 4 Mounting Screws, or Replace them if Damaged.

 Put a little Loctite Type 242 Thread Locker on Screw Threads.